What Is Shared Hosting, How Does It Work, and What to Consider When Choosing It

 Factors to Consider When Selecting a Shared Hosting Provider

 Beginners often rely on prices alone when choosing a web hosting provider.
 However, the provider plays an essential role in your site’s performance and security.

-In order to make an informed purchase decision, consider what the hosting company offers in terms of uptime, traffic, speed, and features.
+In order to make an informed purchase decision and find the best web hosting solution for your needs, consider what the hosting company offers in terms of uptime, traffic, speed, and features.

 Website downtime refers to when your web pages become inaccessible or don’t function properly, which can negatively impact user experience and your reputation.

 Therefore, we recommend looking for hosting providers with a 99% uptime guarantee your website will be up and running at all times.
 Use review platforms like HostScore to check a web host’s uptime.

 With shared hosting, high traffic on other websites on the same shared server can affect your website’s performance.